Who Can Prepare Your Small Business Taxes

 You can certainly prepare your own business tax return.
 In fact, anyone can prepare a tax return for someone else; you or your brother-in-law can prepare your tax return using online tax software.
 Here are three reasons why this isn't a good idea:

-1. You don't know what you don't know.
 Even with tax software, you may miss critical pieces of information that could negatively affect your tax return.
 While the tax software companies ask a lot of questions to get you the best savings, they are a one-size-fits-all operation.
 They may not ask the right question for your specific business situation.

-2. Business tax returns are much more complicated than personal returns.
 Each business is unique, and you need an experienced business tax preparer to make sure you are filing your return correctly.

-3. A tax software company won't help you later.
 If your business tax return gets audited by the IRS, having a tax preparer who will help you is a major benefit.

 What a Tax Preparer Does